meiqing-wang/Cow-TrackingbyClassification/README.md

 # Cow-TrackingbyClassification

-This repository is for the manuscript titled "Continuous Tracking Holstein Dairy Cows in a Free-Stall Barn Using a Tracking-by-Classification Method," submitted to ***Computers and Electronics in Agriculture***.
+This repository is for the manuscript titled "Continuous Tracking Holstein Dairy Cows in a Free-Stall Barn Using a Tracking-by-Classification Method", submitted to ***Computers and Electronics in Agriculture***.

 Please note that the data is currently unavailable but will be provided once the manuscript is accepted.

-The code is built using PyTorch and has been tested on Ubuntu 22.04 environment (Check: Python3.12.4, Ultralytics8.2.58, PyTorch2.3.1, CUDA11.8, cuDNN8.7) with 2*RTX 4090 GPUs.
+The code is built using PyTorch and has been tested on Ubuntu 22.04 environment (Check: `Python3.12.4`, `Ultralytics8.2.58`, `PyTorch2.3.1`, `CUDA11.8`, `cuDNN8.7`) with 2*RTX 4090 GPUs.

 ## Contents
 - [Cow-TrackingbyClassification](#cow-trackingbyclassification)